AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 ### Result Summary

 After revewing the evaluation data, I believe that looking at the Model Score Trend Line was is the best evaluation metric to use to verify how well a model is training because a Model's Net Reward and Win Percentage are are influenced by the Random Move agent.
 Thus, I believe that as a DQN model would not work consistently for the simplified Gin Rummy environment, while the DDQN model shows that it could produce consistently better results given more training time.

+Thus, I do believe that Deep Q-Learning can be applied to environments, such as the simplified Gin Rummy environment, where players do not have knowledge of the entire gamestate.

 ## Future Improvements